 There are a few dozen jig heads hanging from a red plastic screwdriver holder, celibate of their soft-bellied partners, along with a few more treble hooks never stored properly in the small plastic chest of drawers I bought just to hold treble hooks.
 Slouching against one garage door are the large scraps of marine plywood I saved to build a fillet table because having a table would make cutting stripers or blues late at night much easier as opposed to using my tailgate, which seems to claim small pieces and large scales to be dug out days later when their effervescence has overwhelmed, or cutting on top of recycling barrels which is wrong for a host of reasons, so that should get assembled today.
 But first I will need to buy some stainless screws from Jerry’s Hardware and before I take the truck into town, I should take off the blue foam edges I found on the side of Route One south that I duct taped to my tailgate then pick up some pine to build a real rod holder.

+This would be a good day to get the fluke rigs from the cellar.
 They’re all in proper pickle buckets but should be in the shed where there is little room as it is tight with deck chairs, yellowed mosquito coil boxes and brittle yard torches which never have fuel and always fall over.
-I also should send an email to Kevin at On The Water magazine, as I am a year overdue on a story of paddling the Allagash with a best friend and a young son.
-That was quite a trip and will make for a great read but first I ought to repackage my tiny bubble gum lures for the worm hatch and call my good friend Guy who can tie any fly to see if he has something for the hatch.
+I also should send an email to Kevin at On The Water magazine, as I am a year overdue on a story of paddling the Allagash with a best friend and a young son and ample stores of beer.
+That was quite a trip and will make for a great read but first I ought to repackage my tiny bubble gum lures for a Spring worm hatch and call my good friend Guy who can tie any fly to see if he has something for the hatch.
 Pink is my favorite but does not always produce, which reminds me that I still need to manage a spot for a fly tying desk.
 The living room is the most logical place but reason, history and my wife are against me.
-It would be fine in the southeast corner by the big door but for three weeks that is where the Christmas tree discards its needles, which somehow usurps the other forty-nine weeks of potential, like sitting at a proper fly tying desk.
+It would be fine in the southeast corner by the big door but for three weeks that is where our Christmas tree discards its needles, which somehow usurps those forty-nine other weeks of potential, like sitting at a proper fly tying desk.

-Cleaning reels in a green plastic tub of warm water lightly soaped, restringing spools with fresh braid or monofilament from crisp squares of glossy black packaging, even gluing on new fluorescent fish eyes is less about the parts and more about the pieces of time that are quickly passing.
+Today I should invite Mike Yarworth over for the annual gear night, our favorite winter ritual toasting a new spring with old stories.
+Cleaning reels in a green plastic tub of warm water, lightly soaped, restringing spools with fresh braid or monofilament from crisp squares of glossy black packaging, even gluing on new fluorescent fish eyes is less about the parts and more about the pieces of time that are quickly passing.

 Thank you Mr. White, your inspirations move me brightly.